Thibault Giresse

-Thibault Giresse (born 25 May 1981) is a French professional football manager and former player who is an assistant coach at club Nîmes.
+Thibault Giresse (born 25 May 1981) is a French professional football manager and former player who is an assistant coach at club Pau.
 As a player, he was a midfielder.

 Playing career

 Giresse signed a two-year contract with Guingamp on 15 June 2009.

 Managerial career

 On 21 November 2022, Giresse joined Ligue 2 club Nîmes as an assistant coach to newly-appointed head coach Frédéric Bompard, with whom he had worked at Guingamp.

 Personal life

 He is the son of Alain Giresse.